Kashmir Shaivism

 The trident (triśūlābija maṇḍalam) symbol and yantra of Parama Shiva, representing the triadic energies of the supreme goddess Parā, Parā-aparā and Aparā śakti.

-Kashmir Shaivism tradition is a 20th century umbrella-term for a body of Sanskrit exegetical literature (Note: Wallis (2013): "... the second phase, the exegetical writings of the Śaiva Tantrik masters from Kashmīr.
-It is this body of literature that has been called “Kashmīr Shaivism” since the early 20th century and taught in the West under that name but entirely disassociated from the full context of Śaiva Tantra and its scriptures) from several non-dualist Shaiva-Shakta tantric and monistic religious traditions, often used synonymously for the Trika-school or the "Philosophy of Recognition" (Pratyabhijnad).
-These traditions originated in Kashmir after 850 CE, as an adaptation to upper-class Hindu norms of 'wild' tantric Kaula traditions.
-Trika Shaivism later spread beyond Kashmir, particularly flourishing in the states of Odisha and Maharashtra.
+Kashmir Shaivism is a 19th-century (Note: The term Kashmir Shaivism was popularized by a 19th-century Bengali scholar, Pandit Gangadhara Kaviratna.
+He coined the term for the Trika corpus—a naming that shaped how the tradition is known today.) umbrella-term for a body of Sanskrit exegetical literature (Note: Wallis (2013): "... the second phase, the exegetical writings of the Śaiva Tantrik masters from Kashmīr.
+It is this body of literature that has been called “Kashmīr Shaivism” since the early 20th century and taught in the West under that name but entirely disassociated from the full context of Śaiva Tantra and its scriptures) of non-dual Shaiva-Shakta tantric and monistic religious traditions from Kashmir, "principally the Trika and the Krama," both subschools of the Kaula-tradition.
+This exegetical tradition developed in Kashmir after 850 CE, as an adaptation to upper-class Hindu norms of 'wild' tantric Kaula traditions, replacing Shaiva Siddhanta as the dominant form of Saivism.
+It includes the Spanda ('Divine vibration') teachings, and the "Philosophy of Recognition" (Pratyabhijñā) of the Kashmir Trika-school.
+The term "Kashmir Shaivism" is often used synonymously for the Kashmir Trika-school and its pratyabhijñā philosophy.

+The Shiva Sutras of Vasugupta (9th c.
+CE) and the Spanda Karika (9th c.
+CE) are the central texts of the Spanda system, interpreting Shakti as spanda, "cosmic pulsation" or "divine vibration", the active and creative energy of Shiva.